 Collaboration with Genentech

 Exelixis discovered cobimetinib internally and advanced the compound to investigational new drug (IND) status.
 In late 2006, Exelixis entered into a worldwide co-development agreement with Genentech, under which Exelixis received initial upfront and milestone payments for signing the agreement and submitting the IND.
 Exelixis was responsible for development of cobimetinib through the initial phase 1 study, and Genentech exercised its option to develop the compound further.

 Exelixis is entitled to an initial equal share of U.S. profits and losses, which will decrease as sales increase, and will share equally in the U.S. marketing and commercialization costs.
 Exelixis is eligible to receive royalties on any sales of the product outside the United States.
 In November 2013, Exelixis exercised its option under the co-development agreement to provide up to 25% of the total sales force in the United States, should cobimetinib be approved.

 In July 2014, Genentech and Exelixis announced positive top-line results from coBRIM, the phase 3 pivotal trial evaluating cobimetinib in combination with vemurafenib in previously untreated patients with unresectable locally advanced or metastatic melanoma harboring a BRAFV600 mutation, in July 2014.
-Updated results were most recently presented at the Annual Meeting of the American Society of Clinical Oncology in June 2015. coBRIM met its primary endpoint, delivering a statistically significant increase in progression-free survival for the combination as compared to vemurafenib alone.
+Updated results were most recently presented at the Annual Meeting of the American Society of Clinical Oncology in June 2015. coBRIM met its primary endpoint, demonstrating a statistically significant increase in progression-free survival for the combination as compared to vemurafenib alone.
 Based on the results from coBRIM, Roche filed a Marketing Authorization Application for the combination with the European Medicines Agency in September 2014, and in December 2014, Genentech completed its New Drug Application with the U.S. Food & Drug Administration (FDA).
 The FDA granted Priority Review to the application, and the PDUFA action date is now November 11, 2015.

 Additional Trials Involving Cobimetinib

-Additional phase 1 trials are ongoing assessing the ability to combine cobimetinib with vemurafenib in other settings, as well as with other agents.
+Additional phase 1 and 2 trials are assessing the ability to combine cobimetinib with vemurafenib in other settings, as well as with other agents.
 These novel combinations are being studied in patients with advanced solid tumors.
 In some of these trials, entry is restricted to patients whose tumors carry specific genetic mutations.
 For more information on cobimetinib clinical trials, please visit www.ClinicalTrials.gov.